 Each year funds are raised to present scholarship to high school seniors from Worcester County schools. $10,000 is awarded to five children at both Pocomoke and Snow Hill High Schools.
 Over $200,000 has been awarded to these kids in 10 years.
 The program was started at Stephen Decatur High in 1989. $40,000 is awarded to Stephen Decatur High School seniors each year.
 More is awarded if additional funds are available.
 Over $1,950,000 has been awarded to SDHS graduates since 1989.
 To apply, please visit your school’s guidance office for consideration.

 Students striving for recognition are selected each year from nominations by teachers at Stephen Decatur High School.
 They are selected based on their contribution to the school community.
 Optimist, county officials, school officials and parents join the awardees for a special breakfast to highlight their accomplishments.
 Over 500 students have been recognized through this program.
 The 2019 STAR Breakfast occurred April 24th.
+The planned event for 2020 has been cancelled due to COVID-19.

 Worcester County High School Art Contest